CGCL-codes/AegonKV/AegonKV/README.md

 # AegonKV: A High Bandwidth, Low Tail Latency, and Low Storage Cost KV-Separated LSM Store with SmartSSD-based GC Offloading
+AegonKV is built on Titan, and this repository is forked from [tikv/titan](https://github.com/tikv/titan.git).
 ## Dependencies
 Hardware.
 We use a server with hardware dependencies shown below.
 ```